unprobable-x/dbt-learning/models/saas_data/README.md

 The data model has the following tables:
 - `customers`, `subscriptions`, `login_events`, and `support_tickets` as the base / raw tables
 - `customer_daily_metrics` as an aggregated, daily metrics table for each customer
-- `customers_enriched` as with the most recent metrics and attributes for each customer
+- `customers_enriched` with the most recent metrics and attributes for each customer

 ## Customer Daily Metrics Grain